fMRI-ugent/starting-a-new-fMRI-project/README.md

   - Highly reccomended videos to be watched before the start of scanning (especially for non-expert users)
   - Practical info, forms and manuals for MRI scanning at GIfMI
   - Scan price at GIfMI
-  - Newsletters from CORE GIfMI
+  - List of Newsletters from CORE GIfMI (starting from January 2026)

 ---